iotaledger/hornet/docs/getting_started/nodes_101.md

 * Event API

 :::info
-Developers are not needed to communicate with nodes using mentioned low-level API.
-Developers can successfully leverage [iota client libraries](https://chrysalis.docs.iota.org/libraries/overview.html) that provide a high-level abstraction to all features IOTA nodes provide, either on HTTP API level or Event API level
+Developers do not need to communicate with nodes using mentioned low-level API.
+Developers can leverage the [iota client libraries](https://chrysalis.docs.iota.org/libraries/overview.html) that provide a high-level abstraction to all features IOTA nodes provide, either on HTTP API level or Event API level
 :::

 ### HTTP Rest API

 The HTTP API allows clients to interact with the Tangle and ask nodes to do the following:

-* Get tip messages
+* Get tip messages.
-* Attach new messages to the Tangle
+* Attach new messages to the Tangle.
-* Do proof of work
+* Do proof of work.
-* Get messages from the Tangle
+* Get messages from the Tangle.

 ### Event API

-The Events API allows clients to poll nodes for new messages and other events that happen on nodes.
+The Event API allows clients to poll nodes for new messages and other events that happen on nodes.
 This type of API is useful for building applications such as custodial wallets that need to monitor the Tangle for updates to the balances of certain addresses.